-A ridge augmentation is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss as a result of a tooth extraction, or for another reason.
+A ridge augmentation is a common dental procedure often performed following a tooth removal to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss as a result of a tooth removal, or other reasons.

-Rebuilding the original height and width of the alveolar ridge is not medically necessary, but may be required for dental implant placement, or for aesthetic purposes.
-Dental implants require bone to support their structure, and a ridge augmentation can help rebuild this bone to accommodate the implant.
+Rebuilding the original height and width of the alveolar ridge may be required for dental implant placement, or for aesthetic purposes.
+Dental implants require bone to support their structure, and ridge augmentation can help rebuild this bone to accommodate the implant.

 A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
-It is often done immediately after the tooth is removed, to avoid the need for a second procedure later.
-Next, the gum tissue is placed over the socket and secured with sutures.
+It is often done immediately after the tooth is removed, to minimize the amount of bone and soft tissue lost during healing.
 Dr. Domagala may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.

 A ridge augmentation procedure is typically performed in Dr. Domagala’s office under local anesthesia.
-Some patients may also request sedative medication in addition.
+Some patients may also request sedative medication in addition to local anesthesia.